Tomperez98/pyrgo/README.md

 #   Pyrgo.
 Python package manager.

 # Options:
-#   --version   Show the version and exit.
+#   -v, --version  Show the version and exit.
 #   -h, --help     Show this message and exit.

 # Commands:
-#   add     Add dependencies to a pyproject.toml manifest file and install.
+#   audit  Scan project requirements for packages with known vulnerabilities.
 #   build  Build project.
 #   check  Analyze the current package with `ruff` and `mypy`.
 #   clean  Remove artifacts that pyrgo has generated in the past.
 #   docs   Document you project with `mkdocs-material`.
 #   fmt    Format all files of the current project using `black` and `ruff`.
-#   init    Create a new pyrgo project in an existing directory.
 #   lock   Lock dependencies using `piptools`.
-#   new     Create a new pyrgo project.
-#   remove  Remove dependencies from the manifest file.
 #   sync   Synchronize virtual environment with requirements.txt.
 #   test   Execute tests using `pytest`.
 #   venv   Create project virtual environment.
 ```

+Use `pyrgo-new -n <project-name> [path]` to initialize your new project